Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 If rain or lightning affects play and the evening’s proceedings are cancelled the opposing teams will split the points of the games that were not yet played due to the weather.
 If the rain or lightning starts during a game and the game has covered more than half of its required time, the score will stay as it is.

-In the event of a lightning warning, all players and officials will be asked to clear the court area and move to the hall adjacent to the parking lot.
+In the event of a lightning warning, all players and officials will be asked to clear the court area and move to the corridors.

 The organiser of the tournament will monitor weather conditions prior to and during all games.
 Monitoring will be conducted through a combination of local weather reports, our school lightning alarm detector alerts, real-time lightning alert apps, and observing for signs of developing thunderstorms.